Started a Business on Maui?

-Don't make amateur mistakes.
-Choosing an inappropriate business form, spending unnecessary time and money on administrative matters, running afoul the notorious Hawaii Department of Taxation.
-The right advice can save needless hassle and expense.
-Maui.tax is more than just just Maui tax preparation.
+Don't make amateur mistakes like choosing an inappropriate business form, spending unnecessary time and money on administrative matters, or running afoul the notorious Hawaii Department of Taxation.
+The right advice saves needless hassle and expense.
+Maui.tax is more than just just tax preparation.
 Call or schedule an appointment online for solid, useful advice in getting your business up and running.
 And keeping it that way.

 Been Here a While?